confluentinc/workshop-tableflow-databricks/labs/optional_bedrock_llm/optional_bedrock_llm.md

 locals {
   bedrock_ai_connection_endpoint = "https://bedrock-runtime.${var.cloud_region}.amazonaws.com/model/${var.aws_bedrock_anthropic_model_id}/invoke"
 }

 # Due to resource limits with AWS Workshop Studio accounts in that Bedrock is only available
 # in us-east-1 and us-west-2, we'll omit using this for the hands-on workkshop and add it back in later
-# TODO: Add back in later

-# Due to resource limits with AWS Workshop Studio accounts in that Bedrock is only available
-# in us-east-1 and us-west-2, we'll omit using this for the hands-on workkshop and add it back in later